jmbritland/jmbritland/README.md

 #### Pioneers Program

-I then joined the **Albany Beck Technology Pioneers** program.
-This full-time three-month program gave me hands-on experience working independently and with others to produce console-based and web-based apps and web services using the following technologies and methodologies:
+I then joined the **Albany Beck Technology Pioneers** program in January 2023.
+This full-time three-month program gave me hands-on experience working independently and with others to produce console-based apps, web-based apps, and web services using the following technologies and methodologies:
 - **Java** with **Spring**, **Spring Boot**, and **Maven**
 - **Object-Oriented Programming**
 - Multi-tiered architecture with **Spring MVC**